Code-Institute-Submissions/SnapCards/README.md

 ## Credits

 ### Content
-- The content for the game was creaeted by myself.
+- The content for the game was created by myself.

 ### Media